bcole/bcole.github.io/_posts/2015-10-21-html5-developer-conference.markdown

 He gave an example of an airline site which he enjoyed using.
 The buttons and styles were consistent.
 However, he looked into the source code and noticed that different classes were being used for titles that had the same exact styling.
 This is bad!
 It means that if a change wants to be made (ex: change the title font size), this has to be changed in every CSS class used by titles.
 This violates the [DRY principle][dry] (don't repeat yourself!), and it's not maintainable!

-He ended with an poor example of an even worse site, where there wasn't even consistency.
+He ended with an example of an even worse site, where there wasn't even consistency.
 Buttons looked different, forms had different styling, and so on.
 This is an obvious no-no.

 But back to the good design.
 What should we do?